Alex Johnson (defensive back): New York Giants

 In the days leading up to the 2024 NFL draft, Johnson met with the San Francisco 49ers, New Orleans Saints, and Houston Texans, though he ultimately went undrafted.
 He was signed as an undrafted free agent by the New York Giants after the draft and was waived on August 27, 2024.
 He signed to the Giants' practice squad the next day and was released on October 1.

 Indianapolis Colts

 Johnson signed with the Indianapolis Colts' practice squad on October 5, 2024.
-He signed a reserve/future contract on January 6, 2025.
-The Colts waived Johnson on August 25, 2025.
+He signed a reserve/future contract with Indianapolis on January 6, 2025.
+The Colts waived Johnson on August 25.

 Tennessee Titans

 On September 29, 2025, Johnson signed with the Tennessee Titans' practice squad.
 He was waived on October 7 and re-signed to the practice squad on October 15.
 Johnson was waived on November 4.

 Los Angeles Rams

 On November 19, 2025, Johnson signed with the Los Angeles Rams' practice squad.
+He was released on December 23 and re-signed to the practice squad on December 24.
+Johnson was released on January 5, 2026, and was re-signed to the practice squad eight days later.
+He signed a reserve/future contract with Los Angeles on February 3.
+Johnson was waived with an injury designation on August 29.